-- Community Wellhead Treatment System.
-This plant is located in Zone 4 and treats contaminated groundwater pumped from two wells in Zone 4 for VOCs and perchlorate (Wells CTP-TW1 and CTP-TW2).
-Treated effluent is discharged to Pyrite Creek under an NPDES permit and can also be used for irrigation by local residents. - Pre-Treatment Plant.
-This plant is located in Zone 2 and began operating in 1985 pursuant to the second ROD.
-It formerly treated VOCs in groundwater from extraction wells in Zones 3 and 4 and stored at the Lower Canyon Treatment Facility.
-The Pre-Treatment Plant was shut down on October 29, 2019 and since then groundwater from the Zone 3 and Zone 4 extraction wells has been redirected to the Pyrite Canyon Treatment Facility for treatment.
-As of October 2021, the decommission of the Pre-Treatment Plant facility had been placed on hold with no date to resume demolition. - Lower Canyon Treatment Facility.
+• Lower Canyon Treatment Facility.
 This facility is located in Zone 3 and formerly treated groundwater pumped from extraction wells in Zones 3 and 4 for VOCs.
 Treated effluent from the Lower Canyon Treatment Facility was piped to and stored at the Pre-Treatment Plant and subsequently released to the Inland Empire Brine Line.
 Currently, the facility is in a stand-by state.
 Since October 29, 2019, groundwater extracted from Zones 3 and 4 has been first stored at the Lower Canyon Treatment Facility and then pumped for treatment at the Pyrite Canyon Treatment Facility.

-In 2021, the DTSC submitted a report to the USEPA on results of the Pyrite Canyon Groundwater Flow Model, to further assess the effectiveness of groundwater extraction systems at preventing site-related chemicals in groundwater from migrating further down canyon and into Zone 4.14 The Pyrite Canyon Groundwater Flow Model demonstrates that groundwater flow is towards the center of Pyrite Canyon, consistent with the conceptual model and the observed extent of the perchlorate plume.
+In 2021, the DTSC submitted a report to the USEPA on results of the Pyrite Canyon Groundwater Flow Model, to further assess the effectiveness of groundwater extraction systems at preventing site-related chemicals in groundwater from migrating further down canyon and into Zone 4.
+The Pyrite Canyon Groundwater Flow Model demonstrates that groundwater flow is towards the center of Pyrite Canyon, consistent with the conceptual model and the observed extent of the perchlorate plume.
 It also confirmed that existing extraction systems are adequately capturing contaminants, except for areas located to the west of the extraction systems.

 The USEPA has initiated groundwater and soil investigations to develop remedial actions for perchlorate for Areas 1 and 2 in Pyrite Canyon, potentially from sources on the west and east sides of Pyrite Canyon.
-A draft remedial investigation report for Area 1 (completed in 2017) and a remedial investigation report for Area 2 (completed in 2018) will inform feasibility studies to support the selection of a remedial action.^{15, 16} A revised Remedial Investigation report was prepared by Ramboll to evaluate the results of the USEPA investigation for Area 2 (completed in April 2020).17
+A draft remedial investigation report for Area 1 (completed in 2017) and a remedial investigation report for Area 2 (completed in 2018) will inform feasibility studies to support the selection of a remedial action.
+A revised Remedial Investigation report was prepared by Ramboll to evaluate the results of the USEPA investigation for Area 2 (completed in April 2020).